zalando-nakadi/fahrschein/fahrschein-opentracing/README.md

 ## Event Consumption

-The event consumption supports extracts OpenTracing span context using a TextMap propagator from the metadata of the Nakadi event.
+The event consumption supports extracting the OpenTracing span context using a TextMap propagator from the metadata of the Nakadi event.

-When you process an event consumed as part of the batch you can use the support class as shown in the following code snippet for setting up the OpenTracing Span.
+When you process an event consumed as part of the batch, you can use the support class as shown in the following code snippet for setting up the OpenTracing Span.

 ```
 SpanContext spCtx = OpenTracingWrapper.convertNakadiContext(tracer, event.getMetadata().getSpanCtx());